The Geometry of Compression: Why Angles Beat Naive Storage

 The Core Idea

-• The wall.
-A zellige maker in Fes builds a vast mosaic from a small set of shapes, angles, and edges.
-Not memorized.
-Generated.
+- The wall.
+A zellige maker in Fes builds a vast mosaic from a small set of shapes, angles, and edges, working from rules rather than memory.

 Why It Matters